John Wiley Price

-John Wiley Price (born April 24, 1950) is an American politician in Dallas, Texas.
-A member of the Democratic Party, he has been the Dallas County Commissioner for District 3 since January 1, 1985.
-He campaigns as "Our Man Downtown".
+John Wiley Price (born April 24, 1950) is an American politician serving as a member of the Dallas County Commissioners Court since 1985.
+A member of the Democratic Party, he campaigns as "Our Man Downtown".

 Early life and education

 Price was born on April 24, 1950, in San Augustine County, Texas and grew up in the small town of Forney in Kaufman County with his siblings Holman Earl, Shotzie, Vanessa, Renee and Kelvin.
 He attended the town's schools, and has throughout his speaking career spoke of the desegregation experience there.
 Price's father, Rev. Holman Colman Price worked as a truck driver and built a small career as a part-time Baptist preacher, which afforded Willie Faye McCoy Price, a homemaker's career.

 After Price graduated from high school, he moved to Dallas, where he attended El Centro College and studied computer programming.
 In the 1970s, Price married Vivian Pauline née Salinas Price in his father's chapel; the couple had one child together.
 In 1972, he ran for his first political office as chair of his Dallas Precinct.
 After winning, in the latter part of 1973, at the age of 23 Price was appointed to his first civic position on the advisory board of Crossroads Community Center near Fair Park.
 On December 1, 1975, Price would be appointed as Chief Clerk for Judge Cleo Steele.

 He would later divorce his wife in 1983.
 Price adopted two children, John Nicholas and Angelina Monique.